 - Application Fee

-Applicants who have previously attended law school must also provide a letter of standing and official transcript from previously attended law school.
+- Applicants who have previously attended any law school must provide a letter of standing, official transcript, and enrollment verification form from each previously-attended law school.

 Application for Admission

-Applicants to the Day, Evening, PLEAS and SCALE programs complete the same application and indicate their program of choice on the form.
-Applicants to the concurrent-degree program with The Drucker School (traditional or SCALE) fill out an application specific to that program and indicate their program of choice.
+Applicants to the Day, Evening, PLEAS, and SCALE programs complete the same application and indicate their desired program on the form.
+Applicants to the concurrent-degree program with The Drucker School of Management fill out a specific concurrent-degree application and indicate their desired Southwestern program on the form.

-The applicant's personal statement should be two to three pages in length, typed and double-spaced.
-When applying electronically, applicants may submit the personal statement as an electronic attachment.
+The personal statement should be two to three pages in length, typed, and double-spaced.
+When applying electronically, applicants may submit the personal statement as an electronic attachment to the application form.

 In addition to the personal statement, applicants may choose to write one optional essay.
-The essay should be no more than two pages in length, typed and double-spaced, and address one of the following issues:
+The essay should be no more than two pages in length, typed, and double-spaced.
+The optional essay must address one of the following prompts: